 Students who opt for the designation Honors Program Graduate will compile an electronic portfolio to document and comment on their work in the Honors Program during their fours years at Lipscomb.
-In addition, the Honors Program Graduate must have at least one scholarly presentation either at the or at a state or regional academic conference.
+In addition, the Honors Program Graduate must have at least one scholarly presentation at either a state or regional academic conference.